-The Conservative portfolio is available only to members who have left service and chosen to stay in the Plan (Deferred Members).
-Deferred Members may choose to invest part or all of their balances in the Conservative portfolio and if (or to the extent that) they do not do so, their balances are invested in the Balanced portfolio.
+The Conservative portfolio is available only to members who have either left service and chosen to stay in the Plan or reached NZ Super Age.
+Such members may choose to invest part or all of their balances in the Conservative portfolio and if (or to the extent that) they do not do so, their balances are invested in the Balanced portfolio.